 In the above photo, I used the rule of thirds to roughly place the London black cab in a position where your eyes are easily drawn to it.
 I also used the concept of leading lines, which you can read more about here – but it’s a technique that utilizes existing lines (the curbs of the road in this case) to draw your eye to the main subject of your photo.

-Both of these tools are very valuable techniques for travel photography!
+Both of these tools are very valuable techniques for beginners who want to improve their travel photography!

 Incorporate People into your photos

-Nothing captures the culture of a destination like the people that live there, so being able to include locals in your photos will elevate your pictures to another level.
+Nothing captures the culture of a destination like the people that live there, so one of my favorite travel photography tips for beginners is to include locals in your photos.
+This will elevate your pictures to another level.

 I captured this moment in a tiny town in Italy, where two women were catching up with each other on the street.
 I only wish I could have understood what they were saying!
 But to me, this photo perfectly captured the spirit of this little village where everyone knew one another.